Execution offers evidence against lethal injection

 Texas plans no changes based on what happened in Arizona, corrections spokesman Jason Clark said.

 “The agency has used this protocol since 2012 and has carried out 33 executions without complication,” Clark said.

 Ohio corrections spokeswoman JoEllen Smith said the state is “always evaluating” policies to ensure executions “are carried out in a humane and lawful manner.”

-In Louisiana, corrections spokeswoman Pam Laborde said the department is “considering alternative methods of execution, including the most effective drugs and dosage levels” for lethal injections.
+Louisiana Department of Corrections spokeswoman Pam Laborde said the department is “considering alternative methods of execution, including the most effective drugs and dosage levels” for lethal injections.